 This is because they didn't eat much sugar – it was too expensive.
 The richer a person was the more sugar they could afford and the more their teeth decayed.
 Queen Elizabeth (1533–1603) was famous for her rotten teeth and she even brushed her teeth with honey.

 And they didn't have sweeties and fizzy drinks like we do now.
 They ate lots of grains and vegetables which are very good for your teeth.

 What was the Plague?

-The plague (also known as the Black Death) was a disease that spread across Europe during the Middle ages.
+The plague (also known as the Black Death) was a that spread across Europe during the Middle ages.

 - spread through fleas on rats

 - caused painful swellings, made it difficult to breathe and infected blood